aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

 ### **Adding Borders to a Named Range**

 It is possible to add borders to a range of cells instead of just a single cell.
-The [**Range**](https://reference.aspose.com/cells/javascript-cpp/range) object provides a [**outlineBorder(BorderType, CellBorderType, CellsColor)**](https://reference.aspose.com/cells/javascript-cpp/range/#outlineBorder-bordertype-cellbordertype-cellscolor-) method that takes the following parameters to add a border to the range of cells:
+The [**Range**](https://reference.aspose.com/cells/javascript-cpp/range) object provides a [**setOutlineBorder(BorderType, CellBorderType, CellsColor)**](https://reference.aspose.com/cells/javascript-cpp/range/#outlineBorder-bordertype-cellbordertype-cellscolor-) method that takes the following parameters to add a border to the range of cells:

 - Border type, the type of border, selected from the [**BorderType**](https://reference.aspose.com/cells/javascript-cpp/bordertype) enumeration.
 - Line style, the line style, selected from the [**CellBorderType**](https://reference.aspose.com/cells/javascript-cpp/cellbordertype) enumeration.